csu-anzai/core/module_system/docs/reference_lifecycle.md

 # Life cycle

-In the Kajona 6.2 release we have introduced a new design layer called life cycle.
+In the Kajona 7.0 release we have introduced a new design layer called life cycle.
 Previously the controller has worked directly with model classes to create and update entries.
-To reduce the logic inside the model we have introduced a new service layer.
+To reduce the logic inside the model and to make the code more testable we have introduced a new service layer.

 ![life_cycle_design]